tomerBARZ/Godot-Mod-Loader/README.md

 # Godot-Mod-Loader
-An app that can patch mods into godot apps (encrypted apps too)! credit goes to [DmitriySalnikov's GodotPCKExplorer](https://github.com/DmitriySalnikov/GodotPCKExplorer) for doing the heavy lifting.
+An application that can patch mods into godot apps (encrypted apps too)!
+credit goes to [DmitriySalnikov's GodotPCKExplorer](https://github.com/DmitriySalnikov/GodotPCKExplorer) for doing the heavy lifting.

 ## How to use